The Ritz-Carlton Review: My Personal Customer Service Horror Story

 So I'm not the only one...and it shows no signs of getting better.

 But here's the thing...

-Yes, it is hard to be consistent, but we’re talking THE RITZ-CARLTON!
+Yes, consistency is hard, but we’re talking THE RITZ-CARLTON!

-Those awful encounters totally overshadowed the amazing Bobby, the AV guy who ran the sound system for my presentations for two days.
-He was always available, had a smile, and was willing to do anything to make my sessions go well.
+Those awful encounters overshadowed the amazing Bobby, the AV guy who ran the sound system for my presentations for two days.
+He was always available, smiling, and willing to do anything to make my sessions go well.
 When I had to miss lunch, he excused himself, went to his locker, and grabbed a Kind bar to give to me.
 That was an example of the best customer service situation in a hotel; he was exceptional.

-So was the young woman who when I asked for a pitcher of iced tea at the last session of a day, came back to me at the end to let me know she’d have another the next morning waiting for me.
+So was the young woman who, when I asked for a pitcher of iced tea at the last session of a day, came back to me at the end to let me know she’d have another the following day waiting for me.

 But those wonderful moments were eclipsed by a systemic lapse in judgment, listening skills, training, accountability, managing, and execution which ultimately led to a situation few customers could brush off.

 So here I am sharing this rotten customer service horror story experience with thousands of my followers.
-Most likely some of them will share it with their friends, just like the many negative reviewers of this property in recent months have undoubtedly shared with their friends.
+Most likely, some of them will share it with their friends, just like the many negative reviewers of this property in recent months have undoubtedly shared it with their friends.

 That’s how word-of-mouth has been known to take down brands.

 The moral of this story?